curious-containers/cc-core/README.md

 # CC-Core

 CC-Core is part of the Curious Containers project.
-CC-Core is part of the Curious Containers project.
 It provides common functionality for other parts of Curious Containers and implements agents to run data-driven experiments defined in RED or CWL format.

 ## Acknowledgements